AyisdraYsavrai/Curio-Organizer/README.md

                 start the rubbing.
 If you use the SINGLE word, the rubber will only rub doubles of your <pattern>
                 **use rubber at own risk.**

+        CurioInfo
+        	Using CINFO <curio|collection> will display the pieces in curio, or show possible curios if partial name is given.
+If given a collection, the curios in that collection will be displayed.
+All curios using this command are clickable.

 Mapping Miniwindow: